Uche05/ci-p2-quizar/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
-- [Google Slides](https://docs.google.com/presentation/) used as wireframing tool and basic image review as well as my markup/ideas panel to just keep a decent view of what I needed the site to look like.
 - [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.
 - [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) used to do checks for errors on CSS elements.
 - [JSH Linter](https://jshint.com/) used to do checks for errors on the JS code.
+- [Microsoft PowerPoint](https://www.microsoft365.com/launch/PowerPoint/?auth=2&home=1) used as wireframing tool and basic image review as well as my markup/ideas panel to just keep a decent view of what I needed the site to look like.
 - [VSCode](https://code.visualstudio.com/) used for local IDE for development.
 It possessed extensions which helped me immensely during my making of the site.
 - [W3C HTML Validator](https://validator.w3.org/) used to do checks for errors on HTML elements.
 - [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp) used to learn how to create an svg and actually create the favicon myself with their "Try It" Editor and learn new Javascript DOM Methods and Properties.